kenobi314159/cellular-automaton-fpga/README.md

 * UART2WB MASTER - Transmits the Wishbone requests and responses via UART interface (Wishbone bus master module).
 * SYSTEM MODULE - Basic system control and status registers (version, debug space etc.) accessible via Wishbone bus.
-* CELLULAR AUTOMATON - The automaton itself, with all
+* CELLULAR AUTOMATON - The automaton itself.

 ## Cell architecture

-My original intention was to utilize the FPGA logic resources as much as possible by mapping each cell's transition function directly to VHDL.
+The original intention was to utilize the FPGA logic resources as much as possible by mapping each cell's transition function directly to VHDL.
 This way, the Automaton was able to calculate new generation in every clock cycle.
 However, this had a drastic effect on the design's complexity.
-When attempting to create a Cellular Automaton with 3-bit state and 9-connected neighbouring, the generated VHDL package with the transition function had over 800 MB and could not be sinthesized in Quartus due to lack of RAM space.
+When attempting to create a Cellular Automaton with 3-bit state and 9-connected neighbouring, the generated VHDL package with the transition function had over 800 MB and could not be synthesized in Quartus due to lack of RAM space.

-For this reason I have decided to instead implement the Cell's transition function using an N-way associative memory, which only contains transition rules explicitely given by the user's configuration.
+For this reason the project instead implements the Cell's transition function using an N-way associative memory, which only contains transition rules explicitely given by the user's configuration.
 All other rules are implicitly set to 'no state change'.
-The downside of this solution is, that each generation requires multiple-cycle comparisson of the associative memory with the current input vector.
+The downside of this solution is, that each generation requires multiple-cycle comparison of the associative memory with the current input vector.
 The total number of cycles needed for each transition is dependent on the number of explicit rules given by the user and the number N of parallel ways of the associative memory.
 This number is given as parameter to the configuration script and allows for variable trade-off between the Automaton speed and resource consumption.
-Higher values of N lead to higher number of input vector comparisson blocks in each Cell.
+Higher values of N lead to higher number of input vector comparison blocks in each Cell, but also lower number of cycles needed to compare all the rules.

 ## Resource usage summary